Rojopro/PSOC5_PCR_Thermocycler/README.md

 ![Math](https://github.com/Rojopro/PSOC5_PCR_Thermocycler/blob/main/Doc/Math.PNG)

-With L standing for track Length, W for Width and T for Thickness.
+* With L standing for track Length, W for Width and T for Thickness.
+* p is resistivity in Ohm.cm
+* a is the thermal coefficient in Ohm/Ohm/C

 We see that we can deduce a resistor's temperature knowing its value, materials and dimensions.
 Considering our fabrication process and the use of gold tracks, we get these parameters :